jennifer-culbertson/oels2025/oels_practical_wk3.md

 - <a href="code/grammaticality_judgments/grammaticality_judgments.html" download> Download grammaticality_judgments.html</a>
 - <a href="code/grammaticality_judgments/grammaticality_judgments.js" download> Download grammaticality_judgments.js</a>

 The code makes some assumptions about where you will save it - you can change that if you want but then you'd have to edit the code so it is looking in the right place, so it might be simpler to copy my directory structure.
 If you haven't already, create a folder (also known as a directory) called e.g. `online_experiments_practicals`.
 Then create a new folder inside the `online_experiments_practicals` folder called `grammaticality_judgments`, and move the two files you just downloaded in there.
 So if you do that all correctly you will have a folder called `online_experiments_practicals` that has a single sub-folder called `grammaticality_judgments`, containing the grammaticality judgments code.
-On my mac it looks like this.
+It might looks something like this.

 ![suggested directory structure](images/grammaticality_judgments_directory_structure.png)